daphnesmit/prntr/README.md

 TODO
 <!-- Insert netlify site-->

-## Contributing to Print It!
+## Contributing to Prntr

-Contributions to Print It! are greatly welcomed and encouraged.
+Contributions to Prntr are greatly welcomed and encouraged.

 ##### Using issues

-The [issue tracker](https://github.com/daphnesmit/print-it/issues) is the preferred channel for reporting bugs, requesting new features and submitting pull requests.
+The [issue tracker](https://github.com/daphnesmit/prntr/issues) is the preferred channel for reporting bugs, requesting new features and submitting pull requests.

 Keep in mind that we would like to keep this a lightweight library.

 Please do not use the issues channel for support requests.
-For help with using Print It!
-Please ask questions on Stack Overflow and use the tag `print-it`.
+For help with using Prntr Please ask questions on Stack Overflow and use the tag `prntr`.

 ##### Reporting bugs